 The AA brand also boasts several other partner products:

-AA Insurance, as of 2019, sponsors Blue Light, a nationwide youth charity, and also partners with Eden Park Trust.
+AA Insurance sponsors Variety, a nationwide children’s charity, and also partners with Eden Park Trust.

 Eden Park Trust supports sporting pastimes and welcomes over half a million sports and entertainment fans from across the globe each year, with crowds of around 50,000 flocking to the park on match days.